Th3-Hero/AX-Synthesis-Calculator/README.md

-# AX-Synthesis-Calculator
-Elite Dangerous Anti-Xeno Synthesis Calculator
+# Elite Dangerous Anti-Xeno Synthesis Calculator
 This calculator is designed to return a engineering material list for synthesising

 # Usage
-1. Run the `index.html`
+Run the `index.html`
+## Calculator

-2. Input the amount of each synth you would like to have
+1. Input the amount of each item you would like to synth

-3. Copy Mats List and paste elsewhere
+2. Click the "**Start**" button
+3. List is automatically copied to clipboard

+## Recipes Viewer
+1. Select recipe you wish to view from drop down meny
+2. Click the "**Go**" button
+3. Materials needed to synth selected item will be displayed
+4.